 Matthew is a writer, sound designer, and doctoral student in Theatre Studies at the University of British Columbia.

-His music for dance and theatre has been presented at a number of festivals including PuSh, New Works, Vines, Dance in Vancouver, and Dancing on the Edge.
-Matthew’s work spans a wide range of genres including acoustic ecology, deep listening, musique concrète, noise, electronic, and ambient.
+Matthew’s music for dance and theatre has been presented at a number of festivals including PuSh International Performing Arts Festival, Vines Art Festival, New Works, Dance in Vancouver, and Dancing on the Edge.
+His compositions span a wide range of genres including acoustic ecology, musique concrète, noise, electronic, and ambient.
 Together with Andy Zuliani, he presents collaborative sound art under the name Magazinist.

 Contact: mtomkins (at) alumni.ubc.ca

 The Woe Trumpets | Sound installation, Vancity Theatre

 Archaic Torso of Gumby is a series of interlinked stories and essays by Geoffrey Morrison and Matthew Tomkinson that explore the gooey, prickly, sticky materials of late-capitalist pop culture, from video games to claymation to children’s picture-books commissioned by oil and gas companies.
 Here lyric essay, personal memoir, fable, pseudohistory, and science fiction all coexist alongside more conventional short story forms.
 Each part reveals unlikely connections between subjects as different as a sentient wallet, a gathering of headless saints, abject descriptions of 3D-printed food, a sixteenth-century courtier who thinks he’s a horse, a virtual reality religious experience, and a couple with a fetish involving crustaceans.
 By turns cerebral, goofy, and heartfelt, Archaic Torso of Gumby is a delirious rabbit hole for the adventurous reader.